Continuing Education Support Administrator

 “As a compassionate and authentic leader, I lead by example and set clear context and expectations for my team members.
 I create a safe environment for relationships to grow among diverse communities and ensure people have a voice and quality experiences.”

 Deion was born to Carmen and Ivan Cossio in Providence, Rhode Island on Thanksgiving Day in 1993.
 He grew up playing every sport with his big brother Ivan.
 He graduated from Southeastern University in 2015 with a degree in Business Management.
 He ran Track and Cross Country all throughout his time at SEU, and it taught him so much about teamwork.
 He went on to work for Chick-fil-A’s non profit, the WinShape Foundation and served on the marketing team.
 When Hurricane Michael struck the Gulf Coast, Deion moved to Panama City, FL and ended up staying and helping in the efforts until 2020.
 He loves cooking and getting his people together.
 He has always been fascinated with how audio and video can bring people groups together.
 In his spare time, Deion loves to host and emcee events as well as play drums in bands.
 Deion and his wife Rebekah reside in the Windy City of Chicago, IL.

 Managing Director of Operations

-Krysti oversees the Operations Department at the Institute.
+Krysti oversees the Operations Department at SEI.
 Operations develops and maintains processes and procedures that support the overall operations of the Institute.

 Krysti believes in creating a community that can be excited about the possibilities found in disrupting the current way of doing things.
 Creating new pathways starts with developing trust and strengthening relationships.
 She believes in asking what each of us can do to support and challenge each other in a positive way to ask and answer questions that create growth and opportunity, both individually and organizationally.